Meet our Staff

 Blue Resource Center

 She was born and raised on Dena’ina Athabascan land, known as Anchorage, Alaska.
-She began her journey in higher education at the University of Alaska Anchorage where she worked at Multicultural Student Services and earned a B.S.
-Health Sciences in health education and a Master of Public Health.
-Prior to working in student affairs, she supported systemic and domestic violence prevention in her community.
-She has a strong foundation and passion for the intersection of community wellness and social justice.
+She began her journey in higher education as a first-generation college graduate at the University of Alaska Anchorage where she worked at Multicultural Student Services and earned a B.S.
+Health Sciences and a Master of Public Health.

 Rodrigo Gonzalez-Juarez headshot